-Much of today’s energy infrastructure was built decades ago, and while it was designed to last, increasing demand, extreme weather, and higher reliability expectations are putting that aging system under strain.
+Much of today’s energy infrastructure was built decades ago.
+While it was designed for longevity, increasing demand, extreme weather, and rising reliability expectations are placing new pressures on those systems.

 - Asset condition and age